ING Australia: Government guarantee

 The Australian government's Financial Claims Scheme guarantees deposits up to AU$250,000 per depositor per authorised deposit-taking institution (ADI).
 Deposits with ING are covered by the guarantee.
 ING operates in Australia as a foreign subsidiary with an Australian banking licence.

-In 2008, AU$1.5 billion of deposits flowed out from ING, amid consumer uncertainty as to whether the Australian government's deposit guarantee scheme set up during the Global Financial crisis applied to foreign-owned banks.
+In 2008, AU$1.5 billion of deposits flowed out from ING, amid consumer uncertainty as to whether the Australian government's deposit guarantee scheme set up during the 2008 financial crisis applied to foreign-owned banks.
 Despite the outflow, deposits soon stabilized with ING achieving a net income of AU$182 million for 2008, up from 2007.

 Orange Everyday

 ATMs are free to use throughout Australia and overseas where they pay no ING international transaction fees, as long as they deposit $1,000 or more each month and from March 2018 and make 5 or more card purchases.